jfhbrook/susitna/README.md

     - [X] compiler already knows `lineNo` for Programs
     - [ ] command compiling can be refactored to take a `lineNo` and generate a "fake line" - this can be `100` for now and plumbed into history later
-  - [ ] Take the opportunity to pass options object to SyntaxError/SyntaxWarning
-    constructors
   - [ ] Use location fields on AST nodes to populate SyntaxErrors and SyntaxWarnings in the compiler
   - [ ] Refactor Chunk to include a filename